Alberto199810/Master-s-thesis-Moneyball-II/README.md

 ### 04_App
 In this final folder, there is the script for building the app that can be found at this [link](https://alberto-allegri-moneyball2.herokuapp.com/).
 Code can be found in the notebook "bqplot.ipynb".
 Then, [voila](https://github.com/voila-dashboards/voila) and [Heroku](https://www.heroku.com/what) were used for the deploy.

-This app was created just to have a first view of the data, and it will show you:
+This app was created just to have a first view of PlayeRank data, mixed with TransferMarkt valuation, and it will show you:

 ```
 ● A preview of PlayeRank data with a boxplot